MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 ## Part 1 Setting up the Score and Song Clients

-To submit data to our DMS portal we will need to use the components Score and Song from the overture software suite.
-As explained in previous videos score is our file transfer and object storage microservice while song is our metadata tracking and validation service.
-There are two ways to interact with Score and Song, the first is through the command line interface and the second is using the swagger UIs.
-In this video we will cover both as we go.
+To submit data to our DMS portal we will need to use the Overture components Song and Score.

+As explained in previous videos score is our file transfer and object storage microservice

+while song is our metadata tracking and validation service.

+There are two ways to interact with Song and Score, the first is through the command line interface and the second is using the swagger UIs.

+In this video we will cover both methods as we go.

 Lets start by downloading and configuring the song and score clients.